 - 1. The scholarship shall be awarded to qualified high school students who are within one (1) year of graduation and enrolled in eligible high schools on Guam; and - 2.
-The student must be a resident of Guam for a continuous period of not less than one (1) year immediately preceding June 15th of the year the award is to be awarded. - 3.
-The student must have an overall academic grade point average of at least a 3.0 (B) in his/her senior high school studies; and - 4.
-The student must take the UOG Placement Examination and be placed in EN110 (college level English) or higher, and MA110 (college level Math) or higher; and - 5.
-The student must provide a written recommendation from his/her high school counselor or principal; and - 6.
-The student must provide written approval from his/her parents or legal guardian to attend the University of Guam; and - 7.
-The student must have the UOG class schedule approved by high school counselor prior to registration; and - 8.
-The student must provide a copy of his/her senior high school class schedule for the term he/she enrolls under; and - 9.
-The student must follow all academic policies, rules and regulations applicable (see UOG catalog for details);
+The student must be a resident of Guam for a continuous period of not less than one (I) year immediately preceding June 15th of the year the award is to be awarded. - The student must have an overall academic grade point average of at least a 3.0 (B) in his/her high school (10th\12th grade) studies; and .

+4. The student must take the UOG Placement Examination and be placed in college level English or Math;

+a.
+This requirement may be waived for students who participate in special programs.

+5. The student must provide a written recommendation from his/her high school counselor or principal; and

+6. The student must provide written approval from his/her parents or legal guardian to attend the University of Guam; and

+7. The student must have the UOG class schedule approved by high school counselor prior to registration; and

+8.The student must provide a copy of 'his/her senior high school class schedule for the term

+9. The student must follow all academic policies, rules and regulations applicable (see UOG catalog for details);

-- 10. The student must complete all student admission requirements of the University of Guam. - 11.
-The student must follow all UOG academic policies, rules and regulations related to course prerequisites and enrollment in lower and upper division courses.
-High school students are not eligible to enroll in upper division courses. - The award shall cover tuition (up to 6 credit hours) and shall be a direct credit to the student's account at the UOG Business Office.
-NOTE: The 6 credits may be taken during separate regular semesters (not including Intersession). - 13.
-The award shall cover only the equivalent of one(1) semester of part-time attendance at the University of Guam, i.e., six credits. - 14.
-Recipients under this program shall maintain a 3.0 cumulative grade point average for all UOG registered courses. - 15.
-Recipients under this program are obligated to reimburse the University of Guam for tuition if the student fails to maintain a 3.0 cumulative grade point average. - 16.
-Benefits are subject to the availability of funding.
+10. The student must complete all student admission requirements of the University of Guam.

+11. The student must follow all UOG academic policies, rules and regulations related to course prerequisites and enrollment in lower and upper division courses.
+High school students are not eligible to enroll in upper division courses.

+12. The award shall cover tuition (up to 6 credit hours) and shall be a direct credit to the student's account at the UOG Business Office.
+NOTE: The 6 credits may be taken during separate semesters (not including Intersession).

+13. The award shall cover only the equivalent of one (1) semester of part-time attendance at the University of Guam, i.e., six credits.

+14.Recipients under this program shall maintain a 3.0 cumulative grade point average for courses for which they are registered under this program.

+15.Recipients under this program are obligated to reimburse the University of Guam for tuition if the student fails to maintain a 3.0 cumulative grade point average.

+16. Benefits are subject to the availability of funding.